MicrosoftDocs/azure-docs/articles/project-spool/concepts/voice/voice.md

 1. An Azure Communication Services resource.
 This quickstart (todo) shows you how to provision one.
 2. An Azure Communication Services User Token.
 This quickstart (todo) shows you how to fetch one.
 3. The Azure Communication Services client-side SDK.
 This can be downloaded here (todo).
 4. (Optional) If you want to add calling to and from plain-old telephone numbers, you want to enable telephony capabilities within your Azure Communication Services resource.
-This quickstart shows you how to do that.
+This quickstart shows you how to do that (todo).

 ### Call types in Azure Communication Services